cuppachino/hexgate/README.md

 [Hexgate](https://www.npmjs.com/package/hexgate) is a work-in-progress LCU suite.
 It is **not** endorsed by Riot Games.
 You can find out more about what that means [here](https://www.riotgames.com/en/legal).
 Thank you Riot ❤️ for providing a public API for us to play with.
 If you have any questions, feel free to join the [cuppachino discord](https://discord.gg/HEd72YnzVq).

-## Scope

-*   As of #19, Hexgate can be used in both ESM and CJS node environments.
-If you have any problems, please open an issue.
-Thanks!

 Please refer to the [wiki](https://github.com/cuppachino/hexgate/wiki) for more info.

 <!-- todo: add more info -->